oglimmer/async-servlet/README.md

 how to run
 ----------

-0.) start the slow backend server
+1.) start the slow backend server

 $ cd fake-backend; ./gradlew bootRun

-1.) start the webserver
+2.) start the webserver

-$ mvn jetty:run
+$ cd api; ./gradlew bootRun

-2.) wait a couple of seconds and then start the client using the asynchronous processing
+3.) wait a couple of seconds and then start the client using the asynchronous processing

-$ ./run.sh async 2000
+$ cd client; ./run.sh async 2000

-3.) as you see all requests return successfully
+4.) as you see all requests return successfully

-4.) stop the client (ctrl-c) and start the client again, now using the synchronous processing
+5.)
+Now using the synchronous processing

-$ ./run.sh sync 2000
+$ cd client; ./run.sh sync 2000

-5.) watch the world burn
+.... watch the world burn

+p.s. in all fairness it really depends on the some parameters:

+* number of concurrent client connections (here 500)
+* read timeout of the client (here 15 seconds)
+* number of worker threads in the servlet container (here 50)